How Cuba Protests Reveal Biden's Political Challenges In South Florida

 It was a closely watched vote because the United States abstained on the resolution during the last year of the Obama administration, when Biden was vice president.

-Benjamin Gedan, who led Latin America policy in the Obama White House, says that's because Biden has been weary of upsetting Cuban hardliners in South Florida, who are seen as having played such a crucial role in the 2020 election.
+Benjamin Gedan, who led Latin America policy in the Obama White House, says that's because Biden has been wary of upsetting Cuban hard-liners in South Florida, who are seen as having played such a crucial role in the 2020 election.

 "So far, the administration has really been walking on eggshells when it comes to Cuba policy," Gedan said.